 A VPN service like IP Vanish achieves the same effect by allowing you to join a Virtual Network in another part of the country or world.
 This also adds security benefits not available from a Smart DNS.

 For instance, if you live in Canada, using a VPN based in the U.S. will allow you to view the U.S. version of Netflix, which has more content available than in Canada.
+For more information check out this article where I explain what a VPN is and why everyone should use one.

 This type of service is also used to circumvent sports network blackouts or simply to mask your identity online from would be identity thieves.
 Of course, check with your content provider’s terms of service to make sure you are not breaking any end user agreements.
 To learn the differences between a Smart DNS and VPN check out my post on VPN vs Smart DNS.